Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzResource.md

 ```

 ## DESCRIPTION
-The **New-AzureRmResource** cmdlet creates an Azure resource, such as a website, Azure SQL Database server, or Azure SQL Database, in a resource group.
+The **New-AzResource** cmdlet creates an Azure resource, such as a website, Azure SQL Database server, or Azure SQL Database, in a resource group.

 ## EXAMPLES

 ### Example 1: Create a resource
 ```
-PS> New-AzureRmResource -Location "West US" -Properties @{test="test"} -ResourceName TestSite06 -ResourceType microsoft.web/sites -ResourceGroupName ResourceGroup11 -Force
+PS> New-AzResource -Location "West US" -Properties @{test="test"} -ResourceName TestSite06 -ResourceType microsoft.web/sites -ResourceGroupName ResourceGroup11 -Force
 ```

 This command creates a resource that is a website in ResourceGroup11.